katsup07/Rainbow-Coloring/README.md

 Hold the left mouse button down to color. https://katsup07.github.io/Rainbow-Coloring/

-## Alternatively
+## Install locally for development:
-Installation: download zip file, open in VS code, download live server extension, and then run with live server extension from index.html.
+Download zip file, open in VS code, download live server extension, and then run with live server extension from index.html.